 There are many factors that would cause an individual to want to switch or opt for a lactose-free alternative to the more popular whey or casein protein powders.
-For starters, you might have protein allergies or are limited by your lactose-intolerance.
+For starters, you might have protein allergies or are limited by your lactose intolerance.

-Or perhaps the reason is a bit more profound such as you might have recently converted to a plant-based diet or you are trying to cut dairy and its side-effects from your life entirely.
+Or perhaps the reason is a bit more profound such as you might have recently converted to a plant-based diet or you are trying to cut dairy and its side effects from your life entirely.
 Whatever the reason, plant-based proteins are a better solution compared to beef protein powders.

 While beef protein is still somewhat popular, it’s not entirely the best choice.
 If you want to stick to lactose-free protein powder, I’d suggest either pea or rice protein.
 As with anything, make sure you’re purchasing a pure powder.

 There should be no additives.
-Which leads me to my last point, make sure you get it unflavored.
+This leads me to my last point, make sure you get it unflavored.
 You’ll be mixing it with other drinks anyway.
 Besides, protein powders just don’t taste very good on their own, so don’t bother.